apache/trafficcontrol/docs/source/api/deliveryservice_stats.rst

 		"version": "1.2"
 	}}

+.. [#tenancy] This endpoint respects :term:`Tenancy`, and users whose :term:`Tenant` does not have access to a :term:`Delivery Service` will be unable to view the statistics of said :term:`Delivery Service`.
 .. [#ds-param] Either ``deliveryServiceName`` or ``deliveryService`` *must* be present, but if both are ``deliveryServiceName`` will be used and ``deliveryService`` will be ignored.